TheBBz/siwETHOS/docs/react-components.md

 ## Complete Example with Session Persistence

+For simple session persistence, you can use localStorage manually.
+However, for production apps we recommend using the `EthosAuthProvider` which handles session management, token refresh, and more.

+### Manual Approach (Simple)

 ```tsx
 import { useState, useEffect } from 'react';
 import { EthosAuthModal, EthosAuthResult } from '@thebbz/siwe-ethos-react';